crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards.md

 ​[Polish DPA fines Virgin Mobile Polska €460,000: Incidental safeguards review is not regular testing of technical measures](https://www.databreaches.net/polish-dpa-fines-virgin-mobile-polska-e460000-incidental-safeguards-review-is-not-regular-testing-of-technical-measures/)

+***

+### Cybersecurity industry standards

+- International Organization for Standardization (ISO) 2700x
+- System and Organization Controls Report (SOC)
+- Payment Card Industry Data Security Standard (PCI DSS)
+- NIST Cybersecurity Framework (CSF)
+- Center for Internet Security (CIS) Critical Security Controls

-#### 1.8.
-International Organization for Standardization (ISO) 2700x
+#### International Organization for Standardization (ISO) 2700x

-Describe the basics of the ISO 27001 standards.
+- Describe the basics of the ISO 27001 standards

 ISO has many different standards, several of them are applicable for cyber security.
 The most common one is ISO 27001, an information security management standard.
 “It focuses on requirements for establishing and implementing, maintaining and improving your security management system.
 It’s risk-based.”
 ISO 27018 is focused on privacy and ISO 27017 is focused on Cloud security.
-A combination of these three standards could be used in an enterprise information assurance strategy.
+A combination of these three standards could be used in an enterprise information assurance strategy or information security risk management strategy.

 “ISO does develop standards but they don’t themselves issue the certification.
 You find an authorized, qualified, accredited, certified auditor to come in and perform that assessment on your behalf.”

-### Lesson 2.
-System and Organization Controls Report (SOC) Overview
+### System and Organization Controls Report (SOC)

-- SOC Reports
-- SOC Reports – Auditor Process Overview
-- American Institute of CPAs (AICPA) Website research

-#### 2.1.
-SOC Reports

-Describe the differences between SOC 1, SOC 2 and SOC 3 controls.
-Describe the benefits of SOC Reports.
+- Describe the differences between SOC1, SOC2, and SOC3 controls and reports
+- Describe the audit elements for SOC reporting

+#### SOC reports

-“In the difference about design and the nature or scope,” “if I compare with ISO … SOC 2 is focused on fiscal, logical security and, in specific … do what you say you’ll do, whereas the ISO 27001 is a little bit more focused on risk”; “a little more focused on best practices.”
+“if I compare with ISO … SOC 2 is focused on fiscal, logical security and, in specific … do what you say you’ll do, whereas the ISO 27001 is a little bit more focused on risk”; “a little more focused on best practices.”

 “ISO is focusing on the design effectiveness at a point in time whereas the SOC 2 also looks at operating effectiveness over a period of time.
 So Type 2 would be 6-12 months and would look at how effective you are in performing those functions over that entire period of time.”